-Andrew S. Erickson is an Associate Professor at the Naval War College and an Associate in Research at Harvard’s Fairbank Center.
+Andrew S. Erickson is a Professor of Strategy at the Naval War College and an Associate in Research at Harvard’s Fairbank Center.
 In spring 2013, he deployed as a Regional Security Education Program scholar aboard the USS Nimitz Carrier Strike Group.
 Erickson runs the research websites www.andrewerickson.com and www.chinasignpost.com.

 More by this Author

 In modern history, China has been primarily a land power, dominating smaller states along its...Read More

 China, the United States, and 21st-Century Sea Power